Representation Theory for Geometric Quantum Machine Learning: Symmetries in the wild

 In the Review~\cite{jaeger2005entanglement}, Jaeger details more concrete connections between geometry and quantum information: geometric invariants under local unitary transformations (LUTs) and stochastic local operations and classical communication (SLOCCs) provide rich insight into a variety of entanglement and mixedness measures in multi-qubit systems, with special attention given to invariants of the Lorentz group $O(1,3)$. \end{subsection}

 \begin{subsection}{Snares: algebraic invariants} Of course, the geometric tensorial invariants we described could be recast as algebraic invariants---they are, after all, given by polynomials and equations.
 But let us go another direction and think about recasting some well-known identities within quantum information in a more symmetry-driven light (we have done this already in our examples in Box~\ref{box:2}, but why not a few more): \begin{itemize} \item The spectrum of an operator/mixed state is invariant under change of basis, i.e. under the symmetry group $GL(d)$.
 We use this fact constantly, for instance using the identity $\Tr[A] = \Tr[gAg^{-1}]$.
 A case could be made that this is the most fundamental symmetry in quantum computing. \item Two of the most important rank $n$ tensor invariants are full symmetry and antisymmetry under index permutations, aka the trivial and sign representations of $S_n$, respectively.
 These representations are ubiquitous in quantum information and computation: for starters, we recommend taking a look at Harrow's~\cite{harrow2013church}.
 As a particularly important example, we note that the determinant (or the Levi-Cevita tensor) is antisymmetric.
 Leveraging the symmetric subspace, one can find optimal channels for state estimation/cloning and prove a quantum de Finetti theorem~\cite{harrow2013church}. \item Rank $n$ tensor invariants arise as representations of the symmetric group $S_n$ (and by Schur-Weyl duality, as representations of $U(d)^{\otimes n}$ acting on all indices).
 But the symmetric and antisymmetric representations are just the tip of the iceberg: tensor symmetries play a central role in the analysis of tensor networks~\cite{biamonte2019lectures}, including those of matrix product states (MPS) like the AKLT chain and more generally projected entangled pair states (PEPS)~\cite{affleck1988valence, cirac2020matrix}.
-It should not be surprising that representation theory plays a critical role in the classification of symmetry-protected topological phases of matter. \item Representations of the symmetric group in turn are closely tied to symmetric polynomials (aka Schur polynomials).
-While it is not obvious to us how these will appear in QML contexts, it is still worth keeping them in mind.
+It should not be surprising that representation theory plays a critical role in the classification of symmetry-protected topological phases of matter.